devzendo/transputer-eforth/README.md

 further changes to port it to the <a href="https://devzendo.github.io/parachute/">Parachute project's</a>
 Transputer emulator.

-This port (PD) 2018 Matt J. Gumbley matt.gumbley@devzendo.org
+This port (PD) 2018-2023 Matt J. Gumbley matt.gumbley@devzendo.org
-@mattgumbley @devzendo
+@M0CUV@mastodon.radio

 http://devzendo.github.io/parachute

 Status
 ------
-In progress, June 2018.
-Awaiting modernisation/release of the Transputer emulator.
+In progress, August 2023.
+Making into a link-bootable, not ROM-based binary, and modifying I/O words to use the Parachute IServer.

 Original works